Trusted WordPress tutorials, when you need them most.

 There is no need to remove rel="noopener" from links on your website.
 It is good for your website’s security and has no performance or SEO impact on your website.

-That’s because if you remove rel="noopener" from the link manually, the block editor will automatically add it back in to keep your website safe.
+That’s because if you remove rel="noopener" from the link manually, then the block editor will automatically add it back in to keep your website safe.

 Once the block editor is disabled, you will need to add a code snippet to your theme’s functions.php file or to the WPCode plugin (recommended).
 You can learn how to use the WPCode Free Plugin in our guide on how to easily add custom code in WordPress.